We can help you with debt collection nationwide.

 Issuing a court claim

-If you do not receive a satisfactory outcome from the debtor at stage 1, you may wish us to issue a claim at Court.
+If we have issued a Pre-Action Letter and you have not received a satisfactory outcome from the debtor at stage 1, you may wish us to issue a claim at Court.

 We offer a fixed fee for issuing a straight forward debt claim for an unpaid invoice.
-Our fixed fee is made up of our time in preparing the claim form.
 You will also need to pay the court fee.
 The court fee payable depends on the value of the claim and the way it is issued.
 Typically we file via Secure Data Transfer (SDT) as this is cheaper.

 |Value of the claim||Court fee payable if Court issued claim||Court fee payable if filed via SDT / MCOL*||Our fee|